jainelliz/sciprog_24/README.md

 - StudentId: 24214925

 ## Introduction
-Hi there!
+Hi,
-This is my repository for ICHEC practicals/assignments.
+This is my repository for ICHEC practicals.